Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteer work or interning
+- Provide any relevant experiences you’ve gained through volunteer work or internships

-- You should highlight any achievements or responsibilities you took on in these roles.
+- Highlight any accomplishments or responsibilities you had in these roles.

 References: